Metadata and Alternatives

 That said, here are some general rules:

-When you're using a relatively slow method of storing data (databases, reading/writing files, etc), try to load all the relevant information only when you need it.
-When a player joins, for example, try to copy all their information from your long-term solution into a temporary, fast format like memory variables.
+• When you're using a relatively slow method of storing data (databases, reading/writing files, etc), try to load all the relevant information only when you need it.
+When a player joins, for example, try to copy all their information from your long-term solution into a temporary, fast format like ephemeral variables.
 Then, when they leave, write the updated information back to the slower, long-term storage.

 Last updated